Canyon Road Galleries (0.4 miles)

-The Santa Fe Opera is a world renowned performance venue.
-The striking, open-air theater features performers in a wide-ranging and challenging repetoire in a striking setting that is recognized as one of the world's leading cultural attractions.
+The Santa Fe Opera is a world-renowned performance venue.
+The striking, open-air theater features performers in a wide-ranging and challenging repertoire in a striking setting that is recognized as one of the world's leading cultural attractions.

 Georgia O'Keeffe Museum (0.4 miles)

 Located adjacent to the Eldorado Hotel & Spa, the Georgia O'Keeffe Museum collection features over 3,000 works with 1,149 pieces created by the famous artist.
 The museum also presents special exhibitions and has shown works by more than 140 other artists.

 Experience the art of New Mexico from a fresh perspective.
 Exhibitions range from the richness of New Mexico's art and history, to innovations in contemporary art to exploration of art in general.

 Museum of Spanish Colonial Art (2.1 miles)